cormacrelf/angular-skyhook/docs/Top-Level.md

    illustrated above.
 *  __Or__, create an RxJS Subscription object in your component, and call `Subscription.add(conn)` with your connection.
-There is a convenience parameter on each of the `DndService` methods which will do this for you.
+There is a convenience parameter on each of the `SkyhookDndService` methods which will do this for you.

 Example of the second way: